 If you’re feeling absolutely overwhelmed with these steps it’s ok to use someone else’s plan.
 I am at a really busy season right now, too, so I totally understand.
 Erin at MyFreezEasy comes up with amazing freezer meal plans every single month and can send them right into your inbox.
 If you join her membership she even puts out secret videos showing her putting them together.
 Taking the time to prep freezer meals once, when you have a little block of time, will absolutely save you time during the week.
 Each month she includes multiple types of meal plans, a grocery list and even preparation instructions.
 So, go look at and see what you think of Erin’s plans.

-If you’re looking for a few Frugal Meal Ideas check out these recipes.
+If you’re looking for a few more ideas to get you on track, check out these resources.

 Leave me a comment and let me know how this worked for you.
 Do you want more forms like this?
 Did you complete all the steps?